FAQs

 Will any food or water be provided on the route?

-Along the route, there will be aid stations with water and snacks (including TRIBE bars!) approximately every 10 km.
+Along the route, there will be aid stations with water and snacks (including TRIBE bars!) approximately every 10 km (pit stops are subject to road access so there may be longer stretches where access is limited).
 Our wonderful event partner, Rat Race, prides itself on delivering the goods here!
 We always aim to provide the staples (fruit, some sweets and flapjacks etc.) along with supplementation of local goods.
 That being said, runners must carry sufficient nutrition for each day in a day pack.
 We would also advise that if you have sports nutrition products that you know work for you, please bring them with you.

 Participants are required to bring a minimum of 3,000 calories per day for each day of the event.
 Participants must also carry 400 calories of emergency fuel each day, which must only be consumed in an emergency situation.